 my current obsessions

-From music habits to political insistences to fictional characters, some things wander in my head every day or trap me in their halos in a strange way. ヽ(^‥^=ゞ)
+Among musical habits, political insistences, and critical thought, some things wander in my head every day or trap me in their halos in a strange way.

 - Lana Del Rey: My favorite singer and songwriter, characterized by the melancholy, introspectiveness, and cinematic quality in her art.
 Ultraviolence is my favorite album from her.